PicoCreator/2nd-brain/A - TechTalkCTO/P - RWKV Musings/Introducing RWKV/Introducing RWKV - an alternative to transformers - and why alternatives matter.md

 Failure to do so, would lead us trapped within the limitation of one particular platform.
 While being blissfully unaware of all others alternatives.
 Potentially holding back on future development for years.

 And this problem is not unique to "AI".
 Its a pattern in history that does tend to repeat itself, from ancient times.
-To even modern times.
+To modern times.

 **A page from the SQL war history...**